qubit-ulm/ChannelLoss/README.md

 appropriate SLURM environment variable.
 If a different scheduler is used, this value must be passed in the optional parameter `-workers=<multithreading level>`.

+## Using polynomial optimization for bounds
+The Julia file `qeccPolynomial.jl` contains code to construct the polynomial optimization problems associated with this problem.
+Usage instructions are at the bottom of the file.